 Out of control?

-“These results points out that security is a topic that everyone in an organisation must take part in, and continuously must be on the top management agenda”, says Head of Security in Admincontrol, Ole Martin Refvik
+Security is a topic that everyone in an organisation must take part in, and continuously must be on the top management agenda.

-Here are Ole Martin Refvik´s tips and tricks on how to avoid cyberattacks when working from home or remotely:
+Admincontrol´s tips on how to prevent cyberattacks when working remotely:

 Use your company devices for work-related tasks

 Your work devices are usually equipped with additional security solutions and integrated protection that are quality-assured by your IT department.
-This way your IT department can ensure that the device is updated and protected against the most typical cyber threats.
-That’s why you should use the device your company has provided to perform your work-related tasks is the most secure way to work remotely.
+This way, your IT department can ensure that the device is updated and protected 24/7.
+Therefore, using a device your company has provided to perform all work-related tasks is the most secure way to work remotely.

 Use cloud services approved by your company

 Cloud services are a great way of sharing sensitive documents, performing online meetings and virtual collaboration.
-Since you now need to connect with your colleagues and business partners from a remote location, this is exactly what you need.
-But keep in mind that the security level of such services can be very different based on the services they provide.
+Cloud-based software and technology are therefore indispensable to remote working, but remember that the security of such services can vary depending on the services they provide.
 Enterprise cloud solutions have much greater security than free solutions.
-Therefore, always check with your company which cloud services are ok to use according to the security level of your organization.
+Therefore, always check with your company which cloud services are approved for use based on your organisation's security requirements.

-Don´t let others use your work device
+Don´t use your work device for personal tasks

-As your work device is recommended for work purposes, you should not use it for private stuff.
-Don´t mix private and work as this might expose your company device and information to greater risk.
-Moreover, you do not want private information to end up in your company backup’s, as your device most likely is backed up or monitored in some way.
-It could be a threat to your personal privacy if you use it for private matters.
+Your company device is provided for work purposes, so you should not use it for private matters.
+Don´t mix personal and work, as this might expose your company device and information to greater risk.
+Moreover, since your device is mostly likely monitored and backed up, personal and non-work information could be included in those backups.

 Read more about what phishing attacks are and how to avoid them in blog post: How to watch out for phishing emails